Plan Design Overview

-- $75 copay for emergency room visits (waived, if admitted).
-Deductible and coinsurance applies to services beyond the copay.
+- $75 copay for emergency room visits (waived, if admitted), then deductible and coinsurance apply

 - 10% coinsurance on most services except for office visits

-The annual out-of-pocket limit for the HDHP plan design includes both medical and prescription drug expenses.
-Once you reach your annual out-of-pocket limit, the plan pays 100% of most covered benefits for the rest of the year.
+The annual out-of-pocket limit for the HDHP includes both medical and prescription drug expenses.
+After you reach your annual out-of-pocket limit, the plan pays 100% of most covered benefits for the remainder of the calendar year.

-For State Group Health Insurance premiums, see the Premiums page.
+For State Group Health Insurance premiums review the Benefit Premiums web page.

 Forms & Resources

 - 2024 Health Plan Search